Siege of Hara Castle: Negotiations

 After an attempt to blow part of the outer wall with 1800 pounds of gunpowder failed on March 15, later in the same month general Matsudaira, still hoping to avoid the immense losses that were bound to result from an all-out attack, made a few final attempts to persuade the rebels (or at least certain groups among them) to leave the castle peacefully.
 In an effort to induce Amakusa Shirō and his father to surrender, he ordered that Shiro's mother Martha, sister Regina and other family members who were captured in their home village near Uto in December 1637 be brought to his camp.
-The hostages were then forced to white letters to Shiro, begging him to surrender for their sake and promising mercy from the government (which was extremely unlikely at this point in the siege) for all the rebels who would surrender and abandon Christianity.
+The hostages were then forced to write letters to Shiro, begging him to surrender for their sake and promising mercy from the government (which was extremely unlikely at this point in the siege) for all the rebels who would surrender and abandon Christianity.
 Realizing that the emotional appeal of family hostages had proved ineffective, Lord Matsudaira next ordered that an “arrow letter” be fired into the castle proposing a cease-fire and negotiations, addressed to “the Honourable Masuda Shirō”.
 After some difficulty a cease-fire was arranged and negotiations were held on the beach below the castle in full view of the attacking armies and of the defenders.
 Their positions were irreconcilable, however, and the talks broke down almost immediately.

 However, by the beginning of April the rebels’ provisions were almost exhausted.
 There had always been far too many people in the castle to feed adequately, and now the situation was critical.
 Deserters reported that most of the defenders were so weak that they could not stand up even while doing sentry duty, and the labour of repairing the damaged fortifications would soon be too exhausting to continue.
-Finally Lord Matsudaira’s strategy was producing the desired results.
+Finally Lord Matsudaira's strategy was producing the desired results.